Eliezer-Carvalho/IP/README.md

 <h1> <a href = ""> How To RAG </a> </h1>

 RAG e as suas abordagens.
-Porque é importante e como implementar.
+Porque é importante e técnicas de implementação.